Ifeanyi-omeck/Ifeanyi-omeck/README.md

 <br>
 🌱 I’m currently studying applied statistics and Data mining with focus on machine learning. <br>
 <br>
 🔭 I’m currently working on a NLP project for language translation.

+🤔 I am interested in Data Analytics, Computer Vision, Natural language processing and Machine learning.

 <!--
 **Ifeanyi-omeck/Ifeanyi-omeck** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.